arielgee/Sage-Like/.misc/tasks.md

 * is strUrl.stripHtmlTags() neccesery? what it I use URL() for all urls with base and for the feeData object?
 * consider '@media (prefers-color-scheme: dark)' for sidebar
 * consider '@media (prefers-color-scheme: dark)' for feedPreview
-* from multi parked feedPreview some tabs dont get the custom css
 * try to collapse parent elements of removed elements when using stripHtmlTags() and stripUnsafeHtmlComponents()
 	> https://matthiasott.com/articles/feed.json
 * find a way to format the Details/Changes in mozilla-extension-page.txt so that it will look pretty in both the addons website and the browser's extention page.